LinuxCafeFederation/awesome-android/README.md

 - [Neko X](https://github.com/NekoX-Dev/NekoX) - Another FOSS Telegram client (based on Telegram FOSS and Nekogram which was earlier FOSS) with more features and different variants (check release page on GitHub).
 - [QKSMS](https://github.com/moezbhatti/qksms) - SMS Messaging app.
 - [Session](https://getsession.org/) - Open-source, public-key-based secure messaging application which uses a set of decentralised storage servers and an onion routing protocol to send end-to-end encrypted messages with minimal exposure of user metadata.
+- [Signal](https://github.com/signalapp/Signal-Android) - Privacy-based messaging app created by the co-founder of WhatsApp.
 - [Simple SMS Messenger](https://f-droid.org/en/packages/com.simplemobiletools.smsmessenger/) - An easy and quick way of managing SMS and MMS messages without ads.
 - [Syphon](https://f-droid.org/en/packages/org.tether.tether/) - A privacy centric matrix client.
 - [Telegram-FOSS](https://github.com/Telegram-FOSS-Team/Telegram-FOSS) - Telegram is a messaging app with a focus on speed and security.
 It is simple and free.
 Note that this FOSS version isn't official, official version can be found on Playstore but that version uses non-free dependencies.
 Also, the server of Telegram is closed-source [for now](https://telegram.org/faq#q-why-not-open-source-everything).